ckoenigs/PharMeBINet/mapping_and_merging_into_hetionet/drugbank/Readme.md

 The second script focused on mapping and merging the protein/targets into the database.

-The mapping of protein/target to Protein and chemical:
+The mapping of protein/target to protein and chemical or add as molecular complex:
     First, load all chemicals into the program.
+    Next, all drugbank proteins which have components for possible complex nodes.
     I did generate a manually checked list of all targets that do not have a Uniprot ID if they are a protein or not.
 This information is loaded into the program.
     Next, load all Proteins.
     Then generate the cypher files to integrate the mapping between DrugBank protein and protein and DrugBank target and chemical.
+A query to generate molecular complex nodes.
 Also, cypher queries are generated to give the mapped node additional labels like Target, Enzyme, Carrier, and Transporter.
 Moreover, the TSV file for the different mappings is generated.
     Next, the DrugBank proteins/targets are mapped to proteins with the UniProt identifier.
 If it is not mapped and in the human, it is mapped to chemicals by name.
 After that, it is tried to be mapped to protein by name.
 All, mapped pairs are written into the TSV file.
-    After this, I tried to integrate the component relationship of DrugBank but because the protein which has multiple components has no UniProt identifier information this information is not integrated.
+Excluded are all nodes which are possible complex nodes.
+    Last, all possible complex nodes and their connected components are check that the components are all mapped.
+Then the complex node is writtten into the TSV file.

 Next, is DrugBank PC mapping to PC:
     First, load all PC information into dictionaries.